School board to approve current valedictorian requirements at Hampton

 Several school board members said that is not their goal for the students, and they want students to feel free to try different courses and electives.

-“I would be very much opposed to eliminating this (valedictorian criteria) because I think it would push kids away from taking full advantage of the high school experience,” said School Board President David Gurwin.
+“I would be very much opposed to eliminating this (valedictorian criteria) because I think it would push kids away from taking full advantage of the high school experience,” school board President David Gurwin said.

 The school board will vote to approve the 2013-14 program of studies and the valedictorian requirements at its Jan.
 14 meeting.